James Worpel: Early career

 Worpel spent two years developing his craft in the TAC with the Geelong Falcons.
-Worpel is a fierce competitor that goes in to win hard ball.
+Worpel is a brutal competitor that goes in to win hard ball.

 A natural leader he was appointed co-captain of the Falcons for the 2017 year.
 He would later lead the side to the premiership.
 He was captain of the Victoria Country team in the 2017 AFL Under 18 Championships and was later rewarded with being selected in the U/18 All-Australian team.